 Important salary sacrifice changes from April 2017

-The 2017 salary sacrifice changes are an effort to redress the unfairness of a situation in which some employees receive the same goods and services tax free that others have to pay for with their taxed income.
+The 2017 salary sacrifice changes are an effort to redress the unfair situation in which some employees receive the same goods and services tax-free that others have to pay for with their taxed income.

 The changes are also expected to boost government coffers: according to HMRC, salary sacrifice benefits in the new system are expected to bring an additional £1 billion in tax revenue by 2024.